sehoon787/courses/2025_spring/xai604/setup_environment.md

 https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions

-## 2. Create the conda environment.
+## 2. Create a Conda environment.
+e
 Once Conda is installed, you may run the following command to create a Conda environment for this class.

 ```